GPII/universal/documentation/AuthorizationService.md

 ```

 #### getSelectedPreferences(userId, authorizationId)
-* **description**: Get the user selected preferences that is saved within the authorization decision.
-The function verifies the authorization decision is made by the user and not revoked.
+* **description**: Get the user selected preferences that is saved within the authorization.
+The function verifies the authorization is made by the user and not revoked.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
     * authorizationId: Number.
-A system generated unique number that identifies the authorization decision.
+A system generated unique number that identifies the authorization.
-* **return:** The user selected preferences if the authorization decision id is valid.
+* **return:** The user selected preferences if the authorization id is valid.
 Otherwise, return `unknown`.

 #### getUserUnauthorizedClientsForUser(userId)
 * **description**: Get a list of all the clients that haven't been authorized by the user.
 At the moment, the client types that user can authorize are onboarded solution clients and web preferences consumers clients.